The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Mild – Early Signs of Impulsivity and Escapism

-- Seeking constant stimulation and novelty to avoid discomfort or anxiety
+- Seeking constant novelty to avoid discomfort

 Moderate – Escalating Manic Tendencies and Compulsive Behaviors

-- Escalating risky behaviors in pursuit of pleasure or excitement
+- Risk-taking behaviors in pursuit of excitement

-Severe - Full-blown Mania and Severe Addiction
+Severe – Full-Blown Mania and Severe Addiction

-- Experiencing periods of uncontrolled behavior and panic attacks
+- Uncontrolled behavior and panic attacks

 Unhealthy Spirals: Case Studies in Mania and Addiction

-- Lucas, descending into severe addiction:
+Lucas, descending into severe addiction

-- Charlotte, exhibiting manic-depressive tendencies:
+Charlotte, exhibiting manic-depressive tendencies

 Negative Coping Mechanisms – The Enthusiast’s Maladaptive Strategies